 - CDDS Regional Centers

 Studies show that early intervention can have a significant impact on a child’s ability to learn new skills and overcome challenges and can increase success in school and life (NECTAC, 2011).
 For child- and family-serving professionals outside of California, click here to view the CDC’s Early Intervention Contact Information by State (En Español).

 Up Next: Social-Emotional Development + Extended Learning Opportunities

-In part two of this blog series, we will dive deeper into how social-emotional development occurs in the context of relationships and the important role parents and caregivers play in nurturing this domain.
-We will highlight information and resources shared by Dr. Gidwani in the upcoming CalTrin-hosted webinar, Nurturing Parent and Child Development.
-This training is scheduled for November 18 at 10 a.m.
-PST and is open to all child- and family-serving professionals.
-During this two-hour discussion, Dr. Gidwani will blend the science of child development—emphasis on social-emotional development—with practical tips for parents and caregivers.
+In part two of this blog series, we dive deeper into how social-emotional development occurs in the context of relationships and the important role parents and caregivers play in nurturing this domain.
+Read Part Two: Social-Emotional Development now!
+This post highlights information and resources shared by Dr. Gidwani in the CalTrin-hosted webinar, Nurturing Parent and Child Development.
+Missed this training?
+No worries!
+You can watch the webinar recording and access materials in CalTrin’s Training Archive.

-To be notified when Part Two: Resources for Nurturing Parent and Child Development publishes and to stay informed about upcoming all learning opportunities, subscribe to the CalTrin Connect newsletter.
+To be notified of new blog posts and to stay informed about upcoming all learning opportunities, subscribe to the CalTrin Connect newsletter.
 Sign up here!